Judo for Peace

 The International Judo Federation (IJF) set up its Gender Equity Commission in November 2013.
 The Commission’s director is Great Britain's Lisa Allan, the competition manager at London 2012 who now fulfils the same role at the IJF.

-Among the six Commissioners are Estony Hattingh, President of the Botswana Judo Federation, and France’s Jean-Luc Rougé, general secretary of the IJF and former world champion in the under-93 kilograms division.
+Among the six Commissioners are Estony Pridgeon, President of the Botswana Judo Federation, and France’s Jean-Luc Rougé, general secretary of the IJF and former world champion in the under-93 kilograms division.

 They are joined by Rozalia-Ibolya Biró, Croatia’s Sanda Čorak, Australia’s Kate Corkery and Hungary’s Larisa Kiss.